 Remains of Residential School Children Found

 In May 2021, a ground-penetrating radar survey ordered by the Tk’emlúps te Secwépemc First Nation uncovered the remains of 215 children.
-Some were as young as 3 years old.
+Some of these children were as young as 3 years old.
 Most of us understand this is only the tip of the iceberg.
 The number of graves will total in the thousands.
 We are all grieving, but Indigenous communities are devastated.
 Many Residential School survivors are experiencing renewed trauma and unfathomable pain and loss.